Staying or Moving When Your Spouse is Deployed

 - Safety and security: Staying on the installation can give your service member peace of mind knowing that you and your family are safe and secure.

 - Family routines: Keeping to your regular routines during a deployment brings a sense of normalcy for your family.
 The same school, sports teams, Girl Scout or Boy Scout unit, piano lessons and clubs can keep your children occupied.
-For you, keeping your job, being familiar with the community businesses and resources can give you a sense of routine, too.
+Keeping your job and being familiar with the community businesses and resources can give you a sense of routine, too.

 - Settling into the military community: Putting down roots during the deployment can make your partner's return home easier.
 This may or may not be the last deployment, so establishing routines and creating connections in the community can help you and your family live the mobile military life.